dfilion/centos6-jenkins-ruby-docker/README.md

 ## What is centos6-jenkins-ruby?

-centos6-jenkins-ruby is an image that provides a CenOS6 ssh Jenkins client with various Ruby versions installed using RVM.
+centos6-jenkins-ruby is an image that provides a CentOS6  Jenkins SSH client with various Ruby versions pre-installed using RVM.

-The purpose of this image is to provide a Jenkins SSH client to test Puppet modules against various Ruby versions.
+The purpose of this image is to provide a Jenkins SSH client to test Puppet modules against various the Ruby versions.

 The following Ruby versions are pre-installed.
+Binary versions are used when possible.

 - ruby-1.8.7-head
 - ruby-1.9.3-p551